BACK

 Every state is unique when it comes to the real estate market.
 That’s why it’s critical to understand the market you live or operate in.
 Whether you’re renting, buying, or selling, it will impact many aspects of your life.

 Full of plains, rolling hills, and a rich industrial and agrarian history, Ohio is a Midwestern state named for the river along its southern border.
-In 2023, the sectors that contributed the most to its GDP were manufacturing, finance, and insurance, according to data from IBISWorld.
-Real Estate, Rental, and Leasing was the third-most contributing sector last year, meaning that its notable housing market is worth looking further into.
+In 2025, the sectors that contributed the most to its GDP were Manufacturing and Real Estate and Rental & Leasin according to data from IBISWorld.
+Real Estate, Rental, and Leasing was the second-most contributing sector last year with a GDP of nearly $89B, meaning that its notable housing market is worth looking further into.

 Ohio Market Trends